srinju/RPC/README.md

     int age  = 2;
 }

+//we create services here  , that states what all methods we would be calling in a rpc call and what does it return

 message personService {
     //add a person o the address bank > rpc AddPerson(person) returns (person);